Mohammed-Saleh-Ishaq/PY-API/README.md

 GET /tasks/
 Retrieves a list of all tasks.
-Response Body (Success - 200 OK): A JSON array of task objects
+Response Body (Success - 200 OK): A JSON array of task objects.